esphome/esphome-core/docs/esphomeyaml/configuration-types.rst

 notably of these is an ``update_interval`` in milliseconds.
 Internally, epshomelib always tries to work with millisecond values.
-But as esphomeyaml is trying to make your lifes as easy as possible, there are lots of helpers for defining times in a more simple manner.
+But as esphomeyaml is trying to make your lifes as easy as possible, there are lots of helpers for defining times.

 .. code:: yaml

     some_config_option:
-      some_time_option: 1000  # integer value is interpreted as milliseconds
-      some_time_option: 1000ms  # the same as above
+      some_time_option: 1000ms  # 1000 milliseconds
       some_time_option: 1.5s  # 1.5 seconds
       some_time_option: 0.5min  # half a minute
       some_time_option: 2h  # 2 hours